kicasta/Modeling_WUGS_WSBM/README.md

 # WSBM_WUG_Modelling
-Source Code and Experiments for this paper:
+Source Code and Experiments for

 - Dominik Schlechtweg, Enrique Castaneda, Jonas Kuhn, and Sabine Schulte im Walde.
 2021. **Modeling Sense Structure in Word Usage Graphs with the Weighted Stochastic Block Model**.
 In Proceedings of the 10th Joint Conference on Lexical and Computational Semantics.